nelsonfigueroa/nelson.cloud/content/blog/learning_kubernetes_with_minikube.md

 ```

 And your browser should automatically open the IP/port in a new window.
 You should see a simple Bootstrap page that says "Hello".
 We have successfully run a container with Kubernetes and accessed the application!

+Now let's recap some more concepts.
+Recall Deployments, Services, Nodes, and Pods.

 We can view the deployments and services we created with the following commands: